BrunoThums/SSLVerifier/README.md

   - TLSv1.0 and/or TLSv1.1 enabled
   - TLSv1.2 AND TLSv1.3 disabled

-### Other funcionalities
-- You can run it anywhere
-- Automatically check if sslscan is installed and.
-If not, then install

 ## Useful links:
 - [ANSI escape code - Colors](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors)
 - [ASCII Generator](https://patorjk.com/software/taag/)